saditya13/Graph-Mining/Shai et.al/README.md

 All the above files have by default 180 Movie reviews and can run based on it.
 Change the hyperparams as you feel necessary for larger dataset.
+Also we have provided the train and test MR dataset, change it accordingly in the program for your own use.